waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

-    'How do I copy files from a different folder into docker container’s working directory?'
+    'How do I copy files from a different folder into docker container's working directory?'